Several found injured in Walthamstow pub after stabbings

 A man is in a life-threatening condition after several men were found stabbed inside an east London pub.

-Police found three men injured inside The Duke pub in Wood Street, Walthamstow, on Monday evening, and a fourth man with stab wounds in nearby Shernhall Street.
+Police say a machete was used in the attack after they found three men injured inside The Duke pub, in Wood Street, Walthamstow, on Monday evening.

-The men, aged 20 to 42, were taken to hospital, where one has life-threatening injuries.
+The Met says the men, aged 22 to 42, were taken to hospital after what they believe was a targeted attack, and the youngest has life-threatening injuries.

-Officers are appealing for witnesses to the attack at about 20:15 GMT.
+Officers are appealing for witnesses to the stabbings, which took place at about 20:15 GMT.

 The Met's local policing team in Waltham Forest is carrying out inquiries to establish what happened.

-A Met Police spokesperson said London Ambulance Service and London's Air Ambulance were also called to the incident.
+London Ambulance Service and London's Air Ambulance were also called to the incident.

+Det Insp Grant Stevens, who is leading the investigation, said: "We are in the early stages of piecing together what happened last night and would like to hear from anyone who was inside the pub and witnessed the attack.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk